JoshDoody/joshdoody.github.io/_posts/2016-08-26-what-to-bring-to-a-job-interview.md

 ---
 layout: post
-title: What to bring to a job interview
+title: Interview checklists to prepare for your job interview
-tagline: Venue-specific checklists for each type of job interview
+tagline: Venue-specific interview checklists for each type of job interview
-excerpt: What to take to each type of job interview—in person, phone call, or video call.
+excerpt: Venue-specific interview checklists to help you prepare for each type of job interview—in person, phone call, or video call.
-share_title: What to bring to a job interview—Venue-specific checklists for each type of job interview
+share_title: Interview checklists—Venue-specific checklists to prepare for each type of job interview
 last_modified_at: 2016-08-29
-og-image: WhatToBringToAJobInterview.png
+og-image: InterviewChecklists.png
 ---
 Even when you're totally prepared for your job interviews, it's easy to forget one little thing that can mess you up.
 Do you have your résumé handy?
 Some way to take notes?

 And of course what you need for your interview depends on what kind of interview it is.
 Are you interviewing in person?
 On the phone?
 On a video call?

-These checklists will help you make *sure* you don't forget anything for your next job interview.
+These interview checklists will help you make *sure* you don't forget anything for your next job interview.

 What kind of interview are you preparing for?